eslint/rfcs/designs/2023-rule-performance-dashboard/README.md

 - RFC PR: <https://github.com/eslint/rfcs/pull/108>
 - Authors: Mara Nikola Kiefer (@mnkiefer)

-# Rule Performance Statistics
+# Performance Statistics

 ## Summary

 <!-- One-paragraph explanation of the feature. -->

-This document describes how to expose ESLint's [`TIMING`](https://eslint.org/docs/latest/extend/custom-rules#profile-rule-performance) information as well as some general runtime statistics to the [formatters](https://eslint.org/docs/latest/use/formatters/) when using the `--stats` flag.
+This document describes the new flag `--stats`, which adds a series of runtime statistics such as parse-, fix-, and lint-times ([`TIMING`](https://eslint.org/docs/latest/extend/custom-rules#profile-rule-performance)) as well the number of directives, fix passes, suppressions, and violations to the final result object.

+> **Optional:**
+> A special [formatter](https://eslint.org/docs/latest/use/formatters/) `html-rule-performance` enables easy ingestion and interpretation of this data in form of a dashboard.

 ## Motivation

 <!-- Why are we doing this?
 What use cases does it support?
 What is the expected
 outcome? -->

-Analysing rule performance currently requires additional scripting to collect/extract more *granular* timing data (lint time per file per rule):
+Analyzing rule performance currently requires additional scripting to collect/extract more *granular* timing data (lint time per file per rule):

 1. Running ESLint per rule, per file and then collecting the file/rule time data output: